 Can I Use Different Casserole Sizes?

 You can!
-This low carb casseroles flexible, so make it in whatever size pan you have on hand.
+This dish is flexible, so make it in whatever size pan you have on hand.

 - 3 Large Zucchinis

 - 1 Tablespoon Salt

 - 1 Pound Italian Sausage casing removed

 - 2 - 24 Ounce Jars of Low Carb Spaghetti Sauce OR, no sugar added marinara

 - 2 Cups Grated Parmesan Cheese divided

 - 1 Cup Fresh Basil Chopped